Microfluidics in cancer diagnosis

 Other innovations include mechano-node-pore sensing (mechano-NPS) by Professor Lydia Sohn for breast cancer diagnosis, or a microfluidic chip to detect prostate cancer developed by the team at Sechenov University.

-Overall, in recent years, innovative technologies like microfluidics, machine learning and artificial intelligence have shown their advancement in cancer diagnosis with a high level of accuracy, minimised numbers of steps and a higher potential for standardisation and commercialisation on a global scale.
-In cancer research, microfluidic devices work as a potential tool for angiogenesis and metastasis modelling, drug screening, and the simple handling of sub-microliter volumes.
+Recent advancements in technologies like microfluidics, machine learning, and artificial intelligence have significantly enhanced cancer diagnosis, offering high accuracy, fewer steps, and greater potential for global standardisation and commercialisation.
+In cancer research, microfluidic devices are crucial for angiogenesis and metastasis modelling, drug screening, and handling sub-microlitre volumes.
 At Micro Systems, we have the ability to provide turn-key services for microfluidics projects, with the capability to produce for low and high quantity, in our ISO Class-7 Cleanroom and ISO13485 and ISO9001 certifications.

 References: